nikolovlazar/egghead-personal-blog-astro/README.md

 ## 🔢 Lessons list

-- `Lesson 01` - a talking-head lesson that gives an intro to this course
+- `Lesson 01` - Intro: Build a Full Stack Blog with Astro
-- `Lesson 02` - creating a project and setting up the development environment
+- `Lesson 02` - Create an Astro Project and Set up the Dev Environment
-- `Lesson 03` - exploring different ways to apply styles to your website
+- `Lesson 03` - Style Astro Pages with Many Different Options
-- `Lesson 04` - learning how routing works by creating static pages
+- `Lesson 04` - Create an Astro Component for Links
-- `Lesson 05` - creating a shared layout used by all of the pages
+- `Lesson 05` - Render Images to Pages with Astros Static Serving and Static Assets
-- `Lesson 06` - learning what Astro components are
+- `Lesson 06` - Create Astro Content Collections with Zod for a Typesafe Blog
-- `Lesson 07` - serving static assets
+- `Lesson 07` - Render an Astro Blog Post Page with getStaticPaths
-- `Lesson 08` - creating a "Blog" content collection and using the Content Collections API to list all blog posts
+- `Lesson 08` - Implement Pagination in a Dynamic Astro Index Page with getStaticPaths and paginate
-- `Lesson 09` - rendering the content for every blog post
+- `Lesson 09` - Create Static Pages in Astro Using File Based Routing
-- `Lesson 10` - implementing pagination to the blog index page
+- `Lesson 10` - Create and Apply a Layout to Astro Pages
-- `Lesson 11` - implementing an SEO mechanism
+- `Lesson 11` - Implement SEO in an Astro Website with astro-seo
-- `Lesson 12` - generating a sitemap
+- `Lesson 12` - Generate a Sitemap in Astro with the sitemap Integration
-- `Lesson 13` - generating an RSS feed
+- `Lesson 13` - Generate an RSS Feed for an Astro Blog with @astrojs/rss
-- `Lesson 14` - deploying on Vercel
+- `Lesson 14` - Deploy a Static Astro Site on Vercel
-- `Lesson 15` - a milestone recap lesson
+- `Lesson 15` - Milestone Recap: Build a Full Stack Blog with Astro
 - `Lesson 16` - understanding the Astro Islands Architecture through creating a React component
 - `Lesson 17` - refactoring the React component into vanilla JS